ZeroDrift810/NELBOT/README.md

 Snallabot is a free Discord bot for anyone to use, and is expanding to be an open source solution to aid other developers in helping the Madden community.
 Snallabot makes no  profit so is completely reliant on your support!
 Join our [Discord](https://discord.gg/zbx7NB4PX7) to find out more information on how you can support Snallabot.

+If you are looking for the source code, head to [snallabot-service](https://github.com/snallabot/snallabot-service)

 To setup the bot see the [setup instructions](setup.md).
 Need snallabot support?
 Join our [Discord](https://discord.gg/zbx7NB4PX7)!